 For small organizations or companies just dipping their toes into all the cloud has to offer, a credit card swipe subscription directly from Microsoft is the easiest way to get started.
 Your designated cardholder will be billed for the resources your organization consumes, and your subscription will come with limited Microsoft support.

-A credit card swipe subscription gives organizations the most flexibility, allowing you to flip the switch on provisioned resources and maintain full control of their Azure and Office 365 subscriptions.
+A credit card swipe subscription gives organizations the most flexibility, allowing you to flip the switch on provisioned resources and maintain full control of their Azure and Microsoft 365 subscriptions.
 Because you’re in charge of your environment, you will be fully responsible for making sure your cloud environment is optimized, and that operating costs are kept under control (unless the person who originally swiped left the company and no one is monitoring your cloud spend).

 Despite having the greatest flexibility of the three purchasing methods, the credit card swipe leaves value on the table over the long run.

 With CSP (Cloud Solution Provider), you only pay for the resources your organization consumes, without an up-front commitment to hit consumption or licensing thresholds.
-The Microsoft-licensed partner you choose to be your CSP will manage your Azure and Office 365 subscriptions, provide premium support for your organization, and give insight into what your cloud spend looks like as well as make suggestions to help optimize your budget and the resources you consume.
+The Microsoft-licensed partner you choose to be your CSP will manage your Azure and Microsoft 365 subscriptions, provide premium support for your organization, and give insight into what your cloud spend looks like as well as make suggestions to help optimize your budget and the resources you consume.

 With CSP, you’re getting the same cloud resources you would from a credit card swipe subscription bundled with the premium offerings of the partner you trust—all at a similar or reduced rate compared to swipe subscription pricing.
 With your CSP partner’s support, you can provision and deactivate resources, and add or drop subscriptions at any time.
 For most organizations, CSP provides the most value over the long run and near-instantaneous flexibility rivaling that of the swipe purchasing model.

 All Microsoft EAs are made on a “use it or lose it” basis.
-If your organization spends less than your Azure commitment or drops below 500 users for O365, you will still be billed for the full amount your organization committed to.
+If your organization spends less than your Azure commitment or drops below 500 users for Microsoft 365, you will still be billed for the full amount your organization committed to.
 EAs are commitments made for multiple years.
 EAs lack flexibility in spending and command that the organization hits its pre-committed consumption threshold or seat count to prevent losing the value made possible through the agreement.

 Why should CSP matter to me and my organization?